How To Save For A Down Payment On A House

 Yes, the bigger your down payment, the better.
 You’re more likely to qualify for a lower interest rate if you put down a larger amount.
 And when you put down at least 20%, you won’t have to pay private mortgage insurance on conventional loans, or loans not insured by the federal government.

 Private mortgage insurance, better known as PMI, protects lenders in case you default on your mortgage.
-The cost of PMI will vary, but it usually runs from 0.5% to 1% of your total mortgage amount each year.
-If you have a $200,000 mortgage loan, you could pay up to $2,000 a year or about $166 a month for PMI.
+The cost of PMI will vary, but it usually runs from 0.1% to 2% of your total mortgage amount each year.

 But many buyers can’t afford a down payment of 20%.
 If you were buying a home costing $200,000, a down payment of 20% would come out to $40,000, a big chunk of change.